Szeghalom

 Szeghalom is a town in Békés county, in southeastern Hungary.

 History

-The jewish community
+The Jewish Community

 In the 19th and 20th centuries, a Jewish community with hundreds of members lived in the village.

 On March 19, 1944, after the German army entered Hungary, the village Jews were forbidden to leave.
 In May, the Jews were concentrated in the ghetto established around the synagogue.

 On June 26, 1944, the village's Jews were transported by train to the Szolnok ghetto, from where they were sent to the Auschwitz extermination camp and murdered in the Holocaust.

 Sport

 Szeghalom's football club Szeghalmi FC plays the regional 1 league.
 It has a stadium with a capacity of over 500 people.